Zucchini Tots

 Instructions

-• Place the grated zucchini into a kitchen towel and squeeze all excess liquid out.
+• Place the grated zucchini into a kitchen towel and squeeze all of the excess liquid out.
 Discard the liquid.
-It should come out to 1 cup packed after the liquid is squeezed out.
+You should end up with 1 cup of packed zucchini.

-• Transfer the dried zucchini into a medium bowl.
-Add the egg, cheese, panko breadcrumbs, Italian seasoning and onion powder.
-Season with salt and pepper, and then combine until mixture sticks together.
+• Transfer the dried zucchini to a medium bowl.
+Add the egg, cheese, panko breadcrumbs, Italian seasoning, and onion powder.
+Season with salt and pepper, then combine until the mixture sticks together.

-• Spoon about 1 tablespoon of the mixture and form into small ovals, like the shape of tater tots.
-Makes about 16.
+• Spoon about 1 tablespoon of the mixture and form it into a small oval, like the shape of a tater tot.
+You should get about 16 zucchini tots.

-• Place the tater tots on the greased baking sheet and bake for 25-30 minutes, turning halfway through, until they’re golden.
+• Place the zucchini tots on the prepared baking sheet and bake for 25–30 minutes, turning halfway through, until golden.

 • Serve warm with ketchup or other dipping sauce.